Moduli of $G$-covers of curves: geometry and singularities: Introduction

 This is the first of two papers whose goal is to analyze the birational geometry of the moduli space of curves equipped with a $G$-cover, where $G$ is any finite group.
 In particular we focus on the case $G=S_3$, the symmetric group of order $3$.

 The moduli space $\M_g$ of smooth curves of genus $g$ is a widely studied object along with its Deligne-Mumford compactification $\overline\M_g$ described for the first time in \cite{delmum69}.
 This compactification is the moduli space of genus $g$ stable curves, that is curves admitting nodal singularities and a finite automorphism group.
-The birational geometry of $\overline\M_g$ was first approached by the Harris-Mumford paper~\cite{harmum82} proving that it is a variety of general type for genus $g\geq 22$ and $g\neq 23$.
-The case $g=23$ is still an open problem, with a lower bound on the Kodaira dimension $\kappa(\M_{23})\geq 2$ proved by Farkas in \cite{far00}.
+The birational geometry of $\overline\M_g$ was first approached Eisenbud, Harris and Mumford~\cite{harmum82, har84, eihar87}, proving that it is a variety of general type for genus $g> 23$.
+The cases $g=22,\ 23$ were recently solved by Farkas-Jensen-Payne \cite{fjp20}, proving that $\overline\M_{22}$ and $\overline\M_{23}$ are of general type too.

 The present work fits in the framework of finite covers of $\overline\M_g$, whose study is motivated by the fact that in many cases the transition to the general type happens for genus lower than~$22$.
 Farkas and Verra (see \cite{farver10}) focused in the case of odd spin curves; Chiodo-Eisenbud-Farkas-Schreyer work \cite{cefs13} analyzes the moduli of curves with a $3$-torsion bundles; in both cases the moduli space is of general type for $g\geq 12$.
 For this type of results is fundamental an analysis of the singular locus.
 This has been done by Chiodo and Farkas in \cite{chiofar12} for curves with an $\ell$-torsion bundle, also called level $\ell$ curves.
 In his work \cite{gale15}, the author generalized this analysis to the case of the moduli space $\R_{g,\ell}^k$ of curves with a line bundle $L$ such that $L^{\xx\ell}\cong\omega^{\xx k}$.